keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

 Kubernetes defines
 [workloads](https://kubernetes.io/docs/concepts/workloads/)
 but does not define applications.
-The Keptn Lifecycle Toolkit adds the concept of applications defined as a set of workloads that can be executed.
+Keptn adds the concept of applications defined as a set of workloads that can be executed.
 A `KeptnApp` resource is added into the repository of the deployment engine